 - The hamburger: Several different inventors have stepped into the spotlight to claim credit for this famous sandwich.
 One of these claims comes from the Menches brothers, who reportedly sold a ground beef sandwich at the 1885 Erie County Fair in Hamburg, N.Y.
 Another tale traces the origins of the burger to 15-year-old Charlie Nagreen of Seymour, Wis., who made it easier for his customers at the 1885 Outagamie County Fair to eat his meatballs by stuffing them between bread.
 The owners of Louis' Lunch in New Haven, Conn. aren't having any of these stories, though.
 They say the restaurant's founder, Louis Lassen, was actually the first to flip beef patties onto bread back in 1900.

-For more on food and its origins, see the links on the next page.
+For more on food and its origins, see the links below.